Skip to main content

 Other cities also have free museums and galleries, such as the Museum of Science and Industry in Manchester, the Biscuit Factory Gallery in Newcastle, and the Industrial Museum in Bradford.

-Most also have temporary exhibitions to supplement the permanent collections, so there'll always be something new, even if you've visited before.
+Most also have temporary exhibitions to supplement the permanent collections, so there will always be something new, even if you've visited before.
 As special exhibitions tend to be ticketed, do check beforehand.

 4. Book a free or low-cost holiday club